roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

     $ cd "${ROC_DIR}"
     $ scons --host=arm-linux-gnueabihf --build-3rdparty=all

-.. _arm-bcm2708hardfp-linux-gnueabi:
+.. _arm-bcm2708-linux-gnueabihf:

 Raspberry Pi ARMv6 BCM-2708 toolchain
 =====================================

 The official Raspberry Pi `tools <https://github.com/raspberrypi/tools>`_ repository contains several arm-bcm2708 prebuilt toolchains.
-BCM-2708 is a chip family which includes BCM-2835, BCM-2836, and BCM-2837 chips used in various Raspberry Pi models (see `RPi Hardware <https://elinux.org/RPi_Hardware>`_).
+BCM-2708 is a chip family which includes BCM-2835, BCM-2836, and BCM-2837 chips used in various cheaper Raspberry Pi models (see `RPi Hardware <https://elinux.org/RPi_Hardware>`_).

-The ``arm-bcm2708hardfp-linux-gnueabi`` is a 32-bit ARMv6 hard-float toolchain.
+The ``arm-bcm2708-linux-gnueabihf`` is a 32-bit ARMv6 hard-float toolchain.
 It can be used with ARMv6 BCM-2708 boards, including Raspberry Pi 1 and Raspberry Pi Zero.
 It also can be used with ARMv7 and 32-bit ARMv8 boards, including more recent Raspberry Pi models, since they are backwards-compatible, but but can't employ instructions specific for these architectures.

-Here is how you can build Roc with this toolchain using `rocstreaming/toolchain-arm-bcm2708hardfp-linux-gnueabi <https://hub.docker.com/r/rocstreaming/toolchain-arm-bcm2708hardfp-linux-gnueabi/>`_ Docker image:
+Here is how you can build Roc with this toolchain using `rocstreaming/toolchain-arm-bcm2708-linux-gnueabihf <https://hub.docker.com/r/rocstreaming/toolchain-arm-bcm2708-linux-gnueabihf/>`_ Docker image:

 .. code::

     $ cd /path/to/roc
     $ docker run -t --rm -u "${UID}" -v "${PWD}:${PWD}" -w "${PWD}" \
-        rocstreaming/toolchain-arm-bcm2708hardfp-linux-gnueabi:gcc-4.7 \
+        rocstreaming/toolchain-arm-bcm2708-linux-gnueabi:gcc-4.9 \
           scons \
-            --host=arm-bcm2708hardfp-linux-gnueabi \
+            --host=arm-linux-gnueabihf \
             --build-3rdparty=all

+Available toolchain versions, distributed as separate docker tags:

+* ``gcc-4.9`` -- uses ``arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf``
+* ``gcc-4.7`` -- uses ``arm-bcm2708/arm-bcm2708hardfp-linux-gnueabi``

 Alternatively, you can install the toolchain manually: